-The Health and Welfare Fund also has a utilization review agreement with a Utilization Review company to certify elective hospital admissions, any stay at a facility for treatment of Mental and Nervous Disorders and Substance Abuse, or any stay at a Skilled Nursing Facility.
+The Health and Welfare Fund also has a utilization review agreement with UnitedHealthcare to certify elective hospital admissions, any stay at a facility for treatment of Mental and Nervous Disorders and Substance Abuse, or any stay at a Skilled Nursing Facility.
 An elective admission is one in which your condition permits adequate time to schedule the hospitalization or treatment facility stay.
-YOU MUST CALL THE UTILIZATION REVIEW COMPANY LISTED IN THE CONTACT INFORMATION PAGE AT THE FRONT OF THIS BOOKLET TO PRECERTIFY YOUR HOSPITAL OR TREATMENT FACILITY STAY.
+YOU MUST CONTACT UNITEDHEALTHCARE AT THE NUMBER LISTED FOR PRECERTIFICATION ON YOUR IDENTIFICATION CARD TO PRECERTIFY YOUR HOSPITAL OR TREATMENT FACILITY STAY.

 Urgent hospital admissions and emergency hospital admissions are reviewed after your admission.
-You or someone else must call the Utilization Review company, as listed in the Contact Information, within 48-hours of an urgent or emergency hospital admission on a weekday or within 72-hours of an urgent or emergency hospital admission on a weekend.
-Although you are encouraged to call to precertify your maternity hospital admission, it is not mandatory that you call for maternity admissions.
+You or someone else must call UnitedHealthcare at the number listed on your identification card within 48-hours of an urgent or emergency hospital admission on a weekday or within 72-hours of an urgent or emergency hospital admission on a weekend.
 An urgent admission is one in which you require immediate attention for the care and treatment of your physical or mental condition.
 Generally, you are admitted to the first available and suitable accommodation.
-An emergency hospital admission is one in which the sudden onset of severe medical condition requires immediate hospital admission to prevent the patient from:
+An Emergency admission is one in which the sudden unexpected onset of a medical condition manifesting itself by acute symptoms, including severe pain, which symptoms are severe enough that the lack of immediate medical attention could reasonably be expected to result in any of the following: